filterpaper/qmk_userspace/readme.md

 }
 #endif
 ```
+> *This solution might be the only one that is needed if unintended modifier activations were simply caused by slow releasing fingers.*

 ## Implementation summary
-These decision functions are only used during the `TAPPING_TERM` interval, *before* QMK decides to register a tap or hold event.
-Each configuration can be used independently to improve the accuracy of mod-tap triggers, based on your personal typing habits.
+These decision functions are only called within `TAPPING_TERM` interval, *before* QMK decides to register a tap or hold event.
+Each configuration should be used independently to improve the accuracy of mod-tap based on your personal typing habits.
 The conditional statements within them should also be fine-tuned for specific use cases.

 &nbsp;</br> &nbsp;</br>